 Thank you for your service and interest in the Wisconsin Federal Surplus Property Program.

 The first step in the process for VOSBs is to ensure they have registered on

 Sam.gov for a Unique Entity ID and then getting the business verified through the U.S. Small Business Administration

 U.S. Small Business Administration U.S. Small Business Administration - Veteran Small Business Certification (VetCert).

 Once the business is verified, the following documents must be submitted for eligibility approval:

-2. Copy of Veterans Affairs (VA) approval as a veteran-owned small business
+2. Copy of U.S. Small Business Administration (SBA) approval as a veteran-owned small business; and

 Veteran-Owned Small Businesses should email completed applications to